Sholing F.C.: Vosper Thornycroft FC

-Vosper Thornycroft were re-formed in 1960 as a successor to Thornycrofts (Woolston), which had folded eight years earlier, although teams from the Woolston Works had competed as early as 1878 under various names.
-During one remarkable season in 1920, they held Burnley to a 0–0 draw in the FA Cup, losing the replay 5–0.
+Sholing FC have a long fragmented history.
+They were re-formed in 1960 as Thornycrofts (Woolston) - successors to the previous club which had folded several years earlier, although teams from the Woolston Works had competed as early as 1878 under various names.
+During one remarkable season in 1920, they held Burnley to a 0–0 draw in the FA Cup, losing the replay 0-5.

-In its post 1960 incarnation they initially played in the Southampton League.
+In its post-1960 incarnation, they initially played in the Southampton League - becoming Vosper Thornycroft in 1970.
 After a number of successful years, they were promoted to the Hampshire League Third Division in 1991, rising to the Second Division the following season, followed by the First Division in 1998.
-A year later they were relegated when the league was re-organised, but at their first attempt they won promotion to the new Premier Division.
+A year later, they were relegated when the competition was re-organised, but at their first attempt, they won promotion to the new Premier Division.

-In 2003 Vospers were renamed as VT FC, after their parent company, and in their first season under their new name they were Hampshire League champions and won promotion to the Wessex League.
+In 2003, Vospers were renamed as VT FC, after their parent company, and in their first season under their new name, they were champions and won promotion to the Wessex League.

 After winning the Wessex League Cup in 2005, VTFC were league runners-up in 2008 and 2009.
 VTFC arrived in the Southern League Division One South and West for the 2009–10 season when they finished 4th.
 They lost in the subsequent play-offs to AFC Totton and the Southern League Cup to Cambridge City.

 Sholing F.C.

 Sholing won the FA Vase in 2014.

-In June 2010 the club changed its name to Sholing F.C. as the parent company VT Group no longer existed.
+In June 2010, the club changed its name to Sholing F.C. as the parent company VT Group no longer existed.
 The change also reflected the district of Southampton in which the club is based.

 After four years in the Southern League Division One South and West, where they finished runners-up in 2011 and reached the play-offs in all four of those campaigns, the club resigned from the Southern League in 2013 for financial reasons and stepped back into the Wessex League Premier Division.

-During the 2013–14 season Sholing won the FA Vase for the first time in their history, beating West Auckland Town in the final at Wembley Stadium, with Marvin McLean scoring the only goal in the game in the 71st minute.
+During the 2013–14 season, Sholing won the FA Vase for the first time in their history, beating West Auckland Town in the final at Wembley Stadium, with Marvin McLean scoring the only goal in the game in the 71st minute.

 They also finished as champions of the Wessex League Premier Division and secured promotion back to the Southern League for 2014–15.

 Three players retired after the Wembley final and three more moved to other clubs in higher leagues, so 2014–15 was going to be a transition season.
 The club finished 17th and reached the final of the Hampshire Senior Cup, losing 3–0 to Gosport Borough.
-At the end of the season it was revealed that the club's ground did not meet the new FA Step 4 grading criteria and once again Sholing were placed in the Wessex League for 2015–16.
+At the end of the season, it was revealed that the club's ground did not meet the new FA Step 4 grading criteria and once again Sholing were placed in the Wessex League for 2015–16.